The Books Archive The Analysis Acquire Author Enter

 Divided by Design

 Two people.
 Two ancient forces.
 One designed trap.
-For those who recognise that what pulls them apart was built that way.
 The central argument: choose neither option a controlling system offers.

 Book III · Structure